University of Wisconsin–Madison

 • Track your progress over multiple semesters with UDOIT’s accessibility score.

-Option 2: To fix issues as you create content or before releasing it to students, use the Canvas Accessibility Checker that is build into the Rich Content Editor.
+Option 2: To fix issues as you create content or before releasing it to students, use the Canvas Accessibility Checker that is built into the Rich Content Editor.
 This allows you to address issues on each page or assignment as you go.

 Every video in your course must have captions and audio descriptions, and all audio-only content (e.g., audio recording or podcast) must have a transcript.
 UDOIT can check for some video and audio issues, but it can’t find or guide you through fixing all of them.
 Instead, you should review the video and audio included in your course.